iran-nodejs-community/digiNode/README.md

 5. Start application: `npm start --production`
 6. Visit [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser

-Keeping expressCart running after closing the terminal can be done in a few ways but we recommend using the `PM2` package.
+Keeping digiNode running after closing the terminal can be done in a few ways but we recommend using the `PM2` package.
 To set this up:

 1. Install PM2: `npm install pm2 -g`
-2. Add expressCart to PM2: `NODE_ENV=production pm2 start app.js --name "expressCart"`
+2. Add digiNode to PM2: `NODE_ENV=production pm2 start app.js --name "digiNode"`
 3. Check PM2 has our app: `pm2 list`
 4. Save the PM2 config: `pm2 save`
-5. To start/stop: `pm2 start expressCart` / `pm2 stop expressCart`
+5. To start/stop: `pm2 start digiNode` / `pm2 stop digiNode`

 > Note: Node.js version 7.x or greater is needed.